henrywbarber/TransitTracker/README.md

 ### Notes

 - Migrate to Expo Dev New Architecture (SDK 52 or later)
+- Now migrated to Expo SDK 54.0.0
-- This is an ongoing personal side project developed in spare time.
+- This is an ongoing personal side project developed in spare time
-- The app prioritizes functional completeness and learning over full production polish.
+- The app prioritizes functional completeness and learning over full production polish

 ---